BrownSpaceEngineering/ASF4Template/README.md

 2. Once inside WSL, clone the repository into the WSL filesystem rather than in the windows filesystem (it's over 10x faster this way, but can work in the windows filesystem as well)
 3. Edit the `openocd.cfg` file in the repository, and add the line: `bindto 0.0.0.0` at the very top.
 4. run the `hostname` command and take note of the output
-5. Edit the `Makefile` file in the repository, and replace every instance of "localhost" with "<hostname>.local" (where <hostname> is the output from the `hostname` command)
+5. Edit the `Makefile` file in the repository, and replace every instance of "localhost" with "hostname.local" (where hostname is the output from the `hostname` command)
 6. Install all nesecary packages by running `sudo apt install gcc-arm-none-eabi gdb-multiarch make build-essential -y`
 7. run `sudo ln -s /usr/bin/gdb-multiarch /usr/bin/arm-none-eabi-gdb`
 8. run `make` inside the repository you wish to build -- With any luck it should build without any errors!